 - For profitable projects, you need to save your valuable time rather than worrying about rendering

-- When rendering videos that require a lot of rendering time
+- When rendering animations that require a lot of rendering time

 - When you need to speed up your rendering to meet your deadlines

-- When rendering complex scenes or high-quality scenes (e.g. 8k, 12k or high samples)
+- When rendering complex scenes or high-quality scenes (e.g. 8k, 12k or higher in samples)

 - When your computer could not meet rendering requirements